fredm23579/regex-tutorial/README.md

 ## Author

-This tutorial was crafted by [Your Name](https://github.com/yourgithubprofile).
+This tutorial was crafted by [Fred Motta](https://github.com/fredm2357).
 Visit my GitHub profile for more tutorials and insights into coding and software development.

----

-This structured approach to the tutorial ensures clarity and depth, making it a comprehensive guide for understanding the components of a regex for email validation.